 One afternoon I stopped by for a Filipino Festival here.
 It was held at a small farm owned by a Filipino family.
 Tents with all kinds of foods are set up in their driveway.
 I don’t eat much pork at home, so I pig out on pig buttocks and pork belly and everything I love about Asian food.

 Something that has been irritating me a lot lately is when people say “oh, I didn’t know there was a __ community in Vermont” and it’ll apply to say, the Filipino community.
 I’m not irritated in that everyone should know everything about Vermont, but more that your acknowledgement equals their existence.
 I asked my husband what constitutes a community?
-Like, I am the only Cantonese person I know in Milton, does Milton have a Cantonese community?
+Like, I am the only Cantonese person I know in my town, does that mean my town has a Cantonese community?
 He said with just one other family, it does.
-Given how big Milton is, then that means there’s a Cantonese community.
+Given how big my town is, then that means there’s a Cantonese community.
 And it’s interesting because in South Hero, I guess there is a community because on this farm, the family and all their friends are able to hold such food-centered events regularly, at least a few times per year so that means “Vermont has a Filipino community”.

 We are in the US, so there’s every kind of community – everyone the world over knows this country is a melting pot of cultures and immigrants.
 Since living here and working as an ESL teacher, most of my friends are people of color, but I know that’s not everyone’s experience.
 I know that being a minority in Vermont, I can have a fundamentally different experience than many other Vermonters.
 People are surprised we have truck to haul hay, straw, and more for our mini-orchard, but then some people are not surprised and are curious to know what we grow and what animals we raise.
 Some people are disgusted to know we have guns, but some people are like, of course you have guns, it’s Vermont after all, you’re a minority if you don’t have a gun.
 I’ve met people who don’t know a single Vermonter with a gun, so they have staunch opinions about gun ownership, which is a little bizarre in my opinion because Burlington can surely be a bubble.